heroiclabs/nakama-docs/docs/javascript-client-guide.md

 The client is available on <a href="https://www.npmjs.com/package/nakama-js" target="\_blank">NPM</a>, Bower and on the <a href="https://github.com/heroiclabs/nakama-js/releases/latest" target="\_blank">GitHub releases page</a>.
 You can download `nakama-js.umd.js` which contains the Nakama-js module and UMD module loader.

-If you are using NPM to manage your dependecies, simply add the following to your `package.json`:
+If you are using NPM to manage your dependencies, simply add the following to your `package.json`:
 ```json
 //...
 "dependencies": {